grinnell-cs/csc151-images/_eboards/eboard30-1.md

   _Middle of Everywhere: ???_
 * Friday, 18 April 2025, 6:00 p.m.--Midnight, Harris Gym.
   _SOL Quinceañera_
-    * Tickets required for food.
+    * Tickets are required for the food.
     * Clueless Sam question: Given that about 50% of Latin America is Catholic (big C), is Good Friday really the best day for this?
 * Saturday, 19 April 2025, 1:00--8:30 p.m., Cleveland Beach.